alerner1/AR-Environment-Skeleton/README.md

 New relationship: Exam Results/Student/Teacher

-- a student has many exam_results (calling them grades gets confusing because there are also grade_levels) # done
+- a student has many exam_results (calling them grades gets confusing because there are also grade_levels) # done, works
-- an exam_result has one student # done
+- an exam_result has one student # done, works
-- a teacher has many exam_results # done
+- a teacher has many exam_results # done, works
-- an exam_result has one teacher # done
+- an exam_result has one teacher # done, works

 ExamResult class

-    - belongs to student # done
+    - belongs to student # done, works
-    - belongs to teacher # done
+    - belongs to teacher # done, works

-    - additional attributes: subject, result, (optional because it might be too hard:) percentile # done done done
+    - additional attributes: subject, result, (optional because it might be too hard:) percentile # done done done, works

-    - class methods: get average of all results, get standard deviation of all results # done, done
+    - class methods: get average of all results, get standard deviation of all results # done, done, works

-    - (optional because it might be too hard:) class method: create a bell curve and reassign the results accordingly
+    - (optional because it might be too hard:) class method: create a bell curve and reassign the results accordingly # done, works

-    - instance methods: check if result is a pass, translate result to 4.0 grade scale # done, done
+    - instance methods: check if result is a pass, translate result to 4.0 grade scale # done, done, works